nf-core/eager/docs/usage.md

 How to load the database into memory.
 Options are `'load'`, `'page'` or `'map'`.
-'load' directly loads the entire database into memory prior seed look up, this is slow but compatible with all servers/file systems. `'page'` and `'map'` perform a sort of 'chunked' database loading, allow seed look up prior entire database loading.
+'load' directly loads the entire database into memory prior seed look up, this is slow but compatible with all servers/file systems. `'page'` and `'map'` perform a sort of 'chunked' database loading, allowing seed look up prior entire database loading.
 Note that Page and Map modes do not work properly not with many remote file-systems such as GPFS.
 Default is `'load'`.